svlad-90/DLT-Message-Analyzer/md/search/search.md

 To use the feature:

 - ( Optional ) You can select the part of the regular expression query you want to enclose with a regular expression group containing a chosen name.
 If the selection is empty, the regular expression will be injected with the empty content in the current cursor position.
-- Make a right-click on the regular expression line edit UI element and choose the 'regex group name glossary' context menu item:
+- Make a right-click on the regular expression text edit UI element and choose the 'regex group name glossary' context menu item:

   ![Screenshot of the regex group name glossary context menu features](./regex_group_name_glossary_context_menu_features.jpeg)